jmstoic/menu/INDEX.md

 ---

 This index is not intended to be directly edited manually, except in extreme or early circumstances.
 The idea is to manage this information in a separate database, but toexport to this format which can be easily and publicly shared.

+## To-do down the line:

+- [ ] Allow inclusion of other files by link, such as all the items of a certain brand together.
+- [ ] Allow inclusion of other item or brand data specifically, such as items sharing the same description.